NassimNatA/stock-analysis/README.md

 Advantages of the original VBA script is that a smaller dataset allowed us to manipulate and format the data more easily.
 With only a small number of datapoints, buttons/color-coding can be adding to easier user access.
 A disadvantage to the original VBA script is that it was not comprehensive in informing us about the stock data across years 2017,2018.

 -
-Advantage of the refactored VBA script is that it does give us a thorough look at sotkc data across multiple years and data points.
+Advantage of the refactored VBA script is that it gives a thorough look at stock data across multiple years and data points.
 A disadvantage is that the processing time can be assumed to be slower in VBA given the larger about of data to manipulate.